 - The Tamla Loke Nitan Text (Tamra Rok Nithan Khamchan 11 i.e. Textbook of Etiology) from the reign of King Rama II (reign: 1809-1824 CE).

-- The marble tablets inscriptions with graphics at the Wat Pho temple in Bangkok recorded during the reign of King Rama III (reign: 1824 – 1851 CE).
+- The marble tablets inscriptions with graphics i.e. pictures at the Wat Pho temple (Wat Phra Chetuphon) in Bangkok, which were recorded during the reign of King Rama III (reign: 1824 – 1851 CE), also called the Pharb Phaen Nuad or Massage Illustrations.
+The first 18 plaques are about the ten primary Energy Lines.

-- The Royal Traditional Thai Medicine Text (Section Massage Patterns or Phaen Nuad 1 and 2) written in 1870 during the reign of King Rama V (reign: 1868 – 1910 CE).
+- The Royal Traditional Thai Medicine Text (Section Massage Patterns or Phaen Nuad 1 and 2) written in 1870 during the reign of King Rama V (reign: 1868 – 1910 CE), called the Tamra Vechasart Chabab Luang.

 Harald Brust, aka Asokananda, a Western Thai Massage teacher who did intensive research with regard to the Sen Lines, explained the varieties of Sen Sip Energy Line maps (or Sen Line charts) due to the focus on different therapeutic aspects.

-He gives the example of a modern map created by an author who either focuses on rivers or streets or maybe only on restaurants and hotels.
-Depending on the aim of the map, the charts i.e. maps are drawn differently.
+He gives the example of two maps of the same city created by two different authors.
+One map focuses on rivers and streets, and the other map only on restaurants and hotels.
+Hence, depending on the aim of the map, the charts i.e. maps are drawn differently.

 By the way, the Thai Massage Sen Line maps Asokananda established together with the Thai Massage instructor Kam Thye Chow are different from the Sen Line trajectories taught by the Old Medicine Hospital in Chiang Mai, different from the Wat Pho Sen Lines, which are again different from what the famous Thai Massage Master Pichest Boonthumme teaches, just to give you some examples.

-Another thing that happened is that “new” official charts were established by the famous Thai Massage Revival Project of Thailand, which was run by a special Thai Task Force in 1985.
+Another thing that happened is that “new” official charts were established by the Thai Massage Revival Project of Thailand, which was run by a special Thai Task Force in 1985.
 Apart from, for instance, standardization of a Foundation of Thai Massage curriculum, reaching a common consensus about the trajectories and functions of the Ten Sen Energy lines was one of the goals and results of the project.